olegkorol/firestore-admin/README.md

 ### Fetch all documents in a collection

+Note: The fetched documents will have an additional `_id` field, which is the document ID.

 ```typescript
 const collection = await firestore.getDocumentsInCollection("my-collection");
 ```

 ### Fetch all documents in a collection with a filter

+Note: The fetched documents will have an additional `_id` field, which is the document ID.

 ```typescript
 // Import the FirestoreOperator enum